7 Chakras: Mystical Dimensions of the Body’s Seven Chakras

-In yoga, they say unless you are willing to fall upward, you won’t get there.
+In Yoga, they say unless you are willing to fall upward, you will not get there.
 This is why so many so-called spiritual people have come to the conclusion that peace is the highest possibility – because they got stuck in ajna.
 Peace is not the highest possibility.
 You can become ecstatic, so ecstatic that the whole world becomes a big joke in your understanding and experience.
-Everything that is dead serious for everybody is just a joke for you.
+Everything that is dead serious for everyone is just a joke for you.

 But people come and stop at the ajna for a long time, just to make up their mind to jump.
 This is why in the spiritual traditions, so much stress was always laid on the Guru-shishya relationship – the master-disciple relationship.
 This is simply because if you have to take this jump, you need deep trust in the Guru.
 99.9% of the people need trust, otherwise they cannot jump.
 This is the reason why so much stress is laid on this relationship, because without trust, one will never take that jump.

 These seven chakras or seven dimensions are not a philosophy, but a little bit of classification.
 Fundamentally, any classification of life is wrong, but this classification is done for the sake of understanding.
 The seven chakras are not to be understood as seven segments.
 Life is happening as one big whole.
 But the intellect needs classification.
 Without classification, your intellect cannot perceive.
 The nature of the intellect is to discern.
 Without the ability to discern, your intellect is a useless piece of machinery.